 After the victory over Napoleon, the statesmen of Europe gathered at the Congress of Vienna restored the old order.
 The whole of the Rhineland, Westphalia, and some other territories fell to Prussia.
 The German states remained and grouped together into a loose “German Federation” (1815-1866).
 Its supreme authority was the parliament in Frankfurt.
 Yet, its members were not, like today, freely elected representatives, but envoys of the individual states, Austria had the presidency.
 The monarchs were satisfied, but many people were deeply disappointed.

 A time of restoration began.
-King Frederick William III of Prussia broke his promise to give his people a constitution.
+Furthermore, king Frederick William III of Prussia broke his promise to give his people a constitution.
 More than anyone else, the Austrian statesman Prince Metternich dominated this time.
 In his eyes, freedom of opinion, freedom of the press and freedom of assembly as well as the struggle for national unity meant agitation and a threat to security – therefore, he and other princes oppressed them by might and main.
-The Burschenschaft student movement, who struggled for a unified German nation and a progressive, liberal political system, was prohibited, professors and students were put under supervision by the state, newspapers and books were censored.
+They prohibited the Burschenschaft student movement, who struggled for a unified German nation and a progressive, liberal political system.
+Moreover they put professors and students under supervision by the state, and censored newspapers and books.
 Suspicious persons were considered demagogues and prosecuted.
 Among them were men of great merits like the Prussian statesman and generals.

 His brother Niklas had been silent all the time.
 How could he, with his stiff leg, help his family?
 Finally he said: “Mother, Heinrich is right, you two should build up a new life for yourselves with Johann.”
 Heinrich knew what was going on in his brother.
 “It’s the three of us or no one at all,” he said firmly, “and you, my brother, you will draw and write.
 Remember how you drew a lot of comrades still in the field, and for some of you even wrote letters.
 How many could have hardly stayed in touched with their families if you hadn’t been there for them?
 Don’t think that a man with a bad leg does not have anything to give to others anymore.
 Of course you will come with us!”